aws-samples/serverless-test-samples/dotnet-test-samples/async-architectures/async-lambda-sqs/Readme.md

 # Asynchronous Integration Test with Amazon Simple Queue Service (SQS)
 You may use a variety of resource types to create the event listener for your asynchronous system under test ([more about event listeners](https://github.com/aws-samples/serverless-test-samples/tree/main/dotnet-test-samples/async-architectures#create-event-listeners-in-test-environments)).

-In this pattern polling is used to wait for a specific message
+In this pattern polling is used to wait for a specific message using long polling and busy loop

 ## Review the System Under Test